szhan/CSSR/README.md

 CSSR
 =======
 CSSR tries to infer the minimal Markovian model capable of generating a time-series, or set of time-series from the same source.
 The program implements the algorithm proposed in the paper "Blind Construction of Optimal Nonlinear Recursive Predictors for Discrete Sequences", hereafter BC.
 [Cosma Rohilla Shalizi and Kristina Lisa Shalizi, pp. 504--511 of Max Chickering and Joseph Halpern (eds.), _Uncertainty in Artificial Intelligence: Proceedings of the Twentieth Conference_, available from http://arxiv.org/abs/cs.LG/0406011.]
 We won't describe the algorithm in any detail here (see BC for that), but the next two paragraphs say a little about what it produces and how it does it.

 The output of the algorithm is a set of states which form a Markov chain.
 Each state has a certain probability of emitting any of the symbols in the original time series.
 The current state and the symbol it emits fix the next state.
 (The states are "future-resolving", if you're from nonlinear dynamics, or "deterministic", if you're from automata theory.)
 Each state, moreover, corresponds to a distinct set of strings, in the following sense.
 If the state A contains a string w, and at time t the time-series ends with w, then at time t the Markov chain is in state A.  The set of states, their transition probabilities and connections, is called the state machine.

 The algorithm uses a recursive inference procedure to find the simplest set of states with the above properties that can reproduce the statistical properties of the data.
 If we could give the algorithm an infinitely long time series, and let it consider infinitely long sub-strings, it would produce the causal states of the process, which are its ideal predictors (see BC for a formal definition).
 Since we have only finite data, there is always some probability that the inferred or estimated states are not the true causal states.
 Nonetheless, for the rest of this file, when we say "causal states", we mean the estimated causal states.

-Obtaining and Installing the Program
+Obtaining and Installing the Stable Binary
 --------------
 The code for CSSR can be obtained from http://bactra.org/CSSR/.
 If you'd like to set up a new archive for it, we'd appreciate hearing about it.

 From any site, download the CSSR-v0.1.tar.gz file for the code.
 When gunzipped and untarred, this will produce a directory called CSSR-v0.1, containing all the necessary header and source code files, a copy of this documentation, the release license, and a make file.
 Running make inside that directory will produce an executable, which should be moved to someplace in the command path.
 On most Unix systems, the following sequence of commands will create the executable and put it in the your bin directory, usually part of your command path.

     gunzip CSSR-v0.1.tar.gz
     tar xvf CSSR-v0.1.tar